wdahman/clarity/apps/website/components/spinner/README.md

 #### Small

 Small spinners have 0.75rem (18px) width and height.
 Use them in constrained spaces like an input field or next to a button.
-While the spinner is animating and active the input field or buton should be disabled until the action is complete.
+While the spinner is animating and active the input field or button should be disabled until the action is complete.
 <doc-demo src="/demos/spinner/small-ng.html" demo="/demos/spinner/small-css.html" toggle="false" />

 ## Label